-- Digital communication option for Profibus-DP, Modbus-RTU.
-More versions pending.
-See Q46 Digital Communications Manual for Specifications. - Output Hold, Output Simulate, Output Alarm, and Output Delay Functions.
-All forced changes in output condition include bumpless transfer to provide gradual return to on-line signal levels and to avoid system control shocks on both analog outputs. - Units provide provides three SPDT relay outputs and two isolated analog outputs.
-Software settings for relay control include setpoint, deadband, phase, delay, and failsafe. - Selectable Output Fail Alarm feature on Relay C allows system diagnostic failures to be sent to external monitoring systems. - Large, high contrast, custom LCD display with LED back light provides excellent readability in any light conditions.
+- Standard Q45D/60 electronic transmitters are designed to be a fully isolated, loop powered instruments for 2-wire DC applications.
+Optional integral power supply card for 115/230 VAC operation, 12-24 vdc, and optional battery power supply card for portable datalogging applications are available. - High accuracy, high sensitivity system, measures from 0.1 ppm to 40.0 ppm through 2 internal automatic ranges. - Output Hold, Output Simulate, Output Alarm, and Output Delay Functions.
+All forced changes in output condition include bumpless transfer to provide gradual return to on-line signal levels and to avoid system control shocks on both analog outputs.

+- AC power option provides dual SPDT relay operation and one additional isolated analog output.
+Software settings for relay control include setpoint, deadband, phase, delay, and failsafe.
+Software controls automatically appear in menu list when hardware option card is plugged in and system power is applied. - Selectable PID controller on main analog output.
+PID controller can operate with instrument configured as loop-power transmitter, or as one of the two outputs on the AC powered instrument.
+PID includes manual operation feature, and diagnostic "stuck-controller" timer feature for relay notification of control problems. - Two analog outputs on the relay version may be configured to track oxygen and temperature, or oxygen and oxygen.
+Both analog outputs can be individually programmed to fail to specific values. - Selectable Output Fail Alarm feature on Relay B allows system diagnostic failures to be sent to external monitoring systems. - Large, high contrast, custom LCD display with LED back light provides excellent readability in any light conditions.
 The secondary line of display utilizes 5x7 dot matrix characters for clear message display two of four measured parameters may be on the display simultaneously. - Diagnostic messages provide a clear description of any problem with no confusing error codes to look up.
 Messages are also included for diagnosing calibration problems. - Quick and easy one-point calibration method, air calibration method, and sensor zero-cal.
 To provide high accuracy, all calibration methods include stability monitors that check temperature and main parameter stability before accepting data. - High accuracy three-wire Pt100 temperature input.
 Temperature element can be user calibrated. - Security lock feature to prevent unauthorized tampering with transmitter settings.
-All settings can be viewed while locked, but they cannot be changed.
+All settings can be viewed while locked, but they cannot be changed. - High reliability, microprocessor-based system with non-volatile memory back-up that utilizes no batteries.
+Low mass, surface mount PCB construction containing no adjustment potentiometers.
+All factory calibrations stored in non-volatile EEPROM.